willp240/rat-container/README.md

 4. As the DIRAC system no longer supports SL6, there is no longer a need to maintain an SL6 version when pushing new RAT releases to cvmfs.
 Therefore, the only image offered here is based on SL7.

+5. To be clear, if you wish to use the prebuild image, then you do NOT need to clone this repo; simply follow the instructions below.

 # To download the pre-built container
 **If on a shared system/cluster**, Singularity should be available so use the following command to obtain the latest version of the container: